Nightcorexx/DH2StardustLogs/README.md

 Once downloaded you can rename the .jar file to whatever you want.
 For this purpose now we make it general and just call it name.

-The name.jar can be executed by using your command prompt (cmd) and navigating to the folder where the .jar file is located.
+The name.jar can be executed by using your command prompt (cmd) and navigating to the folder where the name.jar file is located.
 So for example if your name.jar file is in a folder D:\foo\boo\name.jar you can navigate there with the following commands:
   1. d:
   2. cd foo\boo